2025–26 Dallas Mavericks season

-The 2025–26 Dallas Mavericks season is the 46th season for the franchise in the National Basketball Association (NBA).
+The 2025–26 Dallas Mavericks season was the 46th season for the franchise in the National Basketball Association (NBA).
+After winning the draft lottery, the Mavericks drafted Cooper Flagg first overall.
+Flagg would then go on to win the NBA Rookie of the Year award following the conclusion of the season.

 President of basketball operations and general manager Nico Harrison was fired on November 11, 2025.
+On January 29, 2026, the Mavericks retired Mark Aguirre's jersey number 24 during their game against the Charlotte Hornets.